Senior Australian official asks China to remove trade impediments | Law-Order

 Relations between the two countries are improving after years of strained ties with Prime Minister Anthony Albanese and President Xi Jinping meeting on the sidelines of the G20 summit last November.
 However, Australia's Foreign Minister Penny Wong said on Thursday it was a "step-by-step process".
 China put unofficial bans on Australian products from coal to wine in 2020, after Australia urged an inquiry into the origins of COVID-19 and put a 5G network ban on telecoms giant Huawei.

 Several Chinese companies received permission to resume purchases of Australian coal in January.
-Canberra has two complaints at the World Trade Organisation against China's tariffs on Australian wine and barley, and is watching to see if Beijing lifts unofficial trade blockages on other Australian exports.
+Canberra has two complaints at the World Trade Organisation against China's tariffs on Australian wine and barley, and is watching to see if Beijing lifts unofficial trade blockages on other Australian exports, including lobsters.

+Australia's Agriculture Minister Murray Watt said on Friday there was talk around the industry of approaches from Chinese buyers but "nothing really solid".
+"We've got a long way to go... we haven't received any official notification that some of those trade bans have been dropped," he said in an ABC radio interview.

+"If we're starting to see the renewal of that kind of dialogue, then that's obviously a good thing for our producers," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)